GreenGlobalDevs/node-style-guide/Use-eslint-jsbeautifier.md

 ESLint and JSBeautify are the node.js packages that provide needed engine to check and format code.
 Primitively, they only have command line interface.
 But people can build GUI for them - in the format of plugins run on the source code editors like Atom and Sublime Text.

 In order to install ESLint and JSBeautify, you must have node.js already.
-So the first step is go to [nodejs.org](https://nodejs.org) and install latest node.js - 4.2 or 5.3.
+So the first step is go to [nodejs.org](https://nodejs.org) and install latest Node.js core.
 Rely on your platform, you can download .msi, .pkg or build from source.

 ## Install ESLint